microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ![](media/2020-04-11_11-40-23.png)

-### Task 2: JSON Extractor Differentiator and other optional differentiator
+### Task 2: JSON Extractor Differentiator and other optional differentiators

 To speed up time to insight and minimize unnecessary data transformation processes, Azure Synapse enables support for querying JSON data.
 Business analysts can now use the familiar T-SQL language to query and manipulate documents that are formatted as JSON data.
 JSON functions, such as `JSON_VALUE, JSON_QUERY`, `JSON_MODIFY`, and `OPENJSON` are available in Azure Synapse.
 In this task, we will take JSON data and extract specific structured columns using T-SQL.